weld/weld-testing/junit5/README.md

   @Test
   void test() {
-    assertNotNull(V8Engine);
+    assertNotNull(v8Engine);
     assertNotNull(v6Engine);
   }

 }
 ```

-The default behaviour is powerful enough to handle basic cases where you simply want to inject a bean make assertions on it.
+The default behaviour is powerful enough to handle basic cases where you simply want to inject a bean and make assertions on it.
 However, it will not be enough if you want to, say, test your CDI extensions, enable custom interceptors or make sure certain scopes are active.
 Or if you want to inject interfaces instead of implementations of beans.
 For those cases, and many others, there are special annotations you can use - we will go over them, one at a time.